 α is the sun elevation angle, and Θ is the sun azimuth angle. β is the module tilt angle.
 A module lying flat on the ground has β =0°, and a vertical module has a β =90°. Ψ is the azimuth angle that the module faces.
 The vast majority of modules are aligned to face towards the equator.
 A module in the southern hemisphere will be facing north with Ψ = 0° and a module in the northern hemisphere will typically face directly south with Ψ = 180°.
 Smodule and Sincident are respectively the light intensities on the module and of the incoming light in W/m², the Sincident being a direct only component.

 A module that directly faces the sun so that the incoming rays are perpendicular to the module surface has the module tilt equal to the sun's zenith angle (90 - α = β), and the module azimuth angle equal to the sun's azimuth angle (Ψ = Θ).

-The following calculations combine the calculation of sun's position with the Airmass formula and then calculates the intensity of light incident on a module with arbitrary tilt and orientation.
+The following calculations combine the sun's position with the Airmass formula and then calculate the intensity of light incident on a module with arbitrary tilt and orientation.

 Using Vectors to Calculate Solar Direction

-As the number of tilts and orientations become more complicated it is often easier to convert the solar directions of azimuth and elevation to vectors.
-An example is where there is a tilted module on a building that is also at an arbitrary tilt and orientation.
+As the number of tilts and orientations become more complicated, it is often easier to convert the solar directions of azimuth and elevation to vectors.
+An example is a tilted module on a building that is also at an arbitrary tilt and orientation.
 The simplicity of using vector comes from the fact that the reduction in intensity of light on a tilted surface is simply the dot product between the incident ray and the normal to the module.

-where Smodule and Sincident are as defined before and S is the unit vector point towards the sun and N is the unit vector normal to the surface of the module. γ is the angle between the two vectors
+where Smodule and Sincident are as defined before, S is the unit vector point towards the sun, and N is the unit vector normal to the surface of the module. γ is the angle between the two vectors